-A young carer is child that provides or intends to provide regular care for another person.
+A young carer is child that provides, or intends to provide, regular care for another person.
 This could be a family member that has disabilities, a long term illness, substance misuse or mental health problems.

-Many young carers are unidentified and may be hidden because the child may not realise that they are caring for an adult.
-Others may also be scared or embarrassed to ask for help.
+Many young carers may be hidden from services.
+Children may not realise that they are providing care or that they are entitled to support.
+Others may be scared or embarrassed to ask for help.
 A young carer's vulnerability increases when their responsibilities impact their education, physical, emotional and social development.
-They may not be identified until things become a crisis.
+They may not be identified until things reach crisis point.

-Some signs and indicators that a child may be a young carer are:
+Signs and indicators that a child may be a young carer are:

-- Completing most domestic tasks (cleaning, cooking, shopping) - Providing family members with medication regularly - Managing finances - Providing a lot of support to a sibling (disabilities/ illness) - Interpreting on a daily basis - Helping the adult with their self care and/or mobility - Low school attendance or lateness with little explanation - Limited information about the home life - Concerns with diet and/ or hygiene - Change in physical and emotional presentation - Providing emotional support for their caregiver - Lack of ability to socialise - Change in behaviour attention span, low motivation, disruptive, withdrawn - Parent or carer often misses meetings, school events or is difficult to contact.
+- Completing most domestic tasks (cleaning, cooking, shopping) - Providing family members with medication regularly - Managing finances - Providing a lot of support to a sibling (disabilities/illness) - Interpreting on a daily basis - Helping the adult with their self care and/or mobility - Low school attendance or lateness with little explanation - · Limited information about the home life - · Concerns with diet and/ or hygiene - Change in physical and emotional presentation - Providing emotional support for their caregiver - · Lack of ability to socialise - Change in behaviour attention span, low motivation, disruptive, withdrawn - Parent or carer often misses meetings, school events or is difficult to contact.